lucylow/Hack_princeton_master/README.md

-# Hack Princeton - Microsoft Word + Audio Parsing Edit
+# Hack Princeton - Microsoft Word + Audio Parsing

 ## Configure and run on Word for Mac 2016